 It is also important to remember that, even though the country is observing extraordinary restrictions on movement and normal life in the interests of the greater good, time continues to run on critical legal time limits.

-At the time of writing the time periods provided for in the Statute of Limitations continue to run, and therefore, despite the fact that we are in effective lockdown, if you have a personal injury or medical negligence claim that you are considering investigating, it could become statute barred (i.e. your claim could lapse entirely) during this period if you do not issue proceedings within two years from the date of the incident.
+At the time of writing, the time periods provided for in the Statute of Limitations continue to run and, therefore, despite the fact that we are effectively in lockdown, if you have a personal injury or medical negligence claim that you are considering investigating, it could become statute-barred (i.e. your claim could lapse entirely) during this period if you do not issue proceedings within two years from the date of the incident.

 Similarly, if you have experienced circumstances giving rise to a claim you are obliged to notify the other party or parties responsible in writing within one month of the events giving rise to the incident.
 This strict one-month time limit continues to run while we are in lockdown so you should not hold off on investigating a claim just because you’re stuck at home.